 It may be less restrictive to classify an emergency engine as non-emergency.
 Classifying an emergency engine as non-emergency means that the engine can be ran for all emergency and non-emergency applications, with no concerns about exceeding allowable run times.
-Many emergency stationary ICE are subject to the installation of a non-resettable hour meter, reporting and recordkeeping, and regular maintenance (although on a less frequent basis).
-On the other hand, for quite a few non-emergency engines, the only requirement is regular maintenance (which should be conducted on every engine as a matter of good practice).
-This option may be considered for the following stationary ICE:
+For quite a few non-emergency engines, the only requirement is regular maintenance (which should be conducted on every engine as a matter of good practice).
+Simply purchasing a new engine that is certified to the applicable non-emergency Tier Level will satisfy the emission requirements so that the engine may be operated for both non-emergency and emergency purposes.
+However, the non-emergency classification option may be considered for the following existing stationary ICE: